The Project Begins

 The 2012 London Olympics are, as of yet, the pinnacle of the goal idealized by Salazar and Clarke all those years ago over lunch.
 Mo Farah, the British runner who joined the Project in 2011, completed the nearly incomprehensible double Gold with the 10k and 5k wins.
 Next to Farah on the 10k podium was training partner, and Salazar protégé, Galen Rupp.
 An American, with a Silver Olympic medal around his neck.

 What started with just a handful of runners has grown into a new movement in American distance running.
-Salazar has already accomplished his dream from the on-set, the Oregon Project dominates the US across the distances; but what’s more, is he spearheaded a complete resuscitation of American distance running.
+Salazar has already accomplished his dream from the on-set, the Oregon Project dominates the US across the distances; but what’s more, is he spearheaded a complete resuscitation of American distance running that continues to carry over into Olympic medalists.